As the world around us changes, we need to look beyond the here and now to make the most of the new world of work.

 - building some slack into our schedules to allow for the non-routine, serendipity and reflection.

 External networks and relationships are becoming ever more important as so much critical information is now to be found outside the boundaries of our organisations.
-Ibarra makes the case for more intentional, strategic networking, rather than relying on the people closest to us, or most like us, a distinction between three types of network: operational, personal and strategic, each with its own characteristics.
+Ibarra makes the case for more intentional, strategic networking, rather than relying on the people closest to us, or most like us, and distinguishes between three types of network: operational, personal and strategic, each with its own characteristics.

 Operational networks include the people we rely on to get our work done.
 They help our efficiency and reliability, but do not take us beyond today’s functional tasks.